Paykan: Design

 Although the Paykan was based on a 1966 Hillman Hunter, there were many changes and modifications made to it over the years – notably the substitution of the original 1725cc Rootes engine with a Peugeot 504-derived unit.
 The modifications to the exterior included revised headlights and taillights.
 A Paykan Pickup was also offered.
 There was another pickup truck based on the Hillman Hunter sold in South Africa – the Dodge Husky – but the two models used different bodies.
 The South African version has a thicker B-pillar and retains the saloon's lines along the side panels.
 The tailgate and rear window are also subtly different.

 The Iranian government reportedly offered Iran Khodro a large cash incentive to end Paykan production by 2005, labelling the car as an environmental hazard because of its unacceptably high fuel consumption.
 During its last years, the order backlog was nearly two years long.

 The Samand, commonly referred to as the "New Paykan", is currently being produced by Iran Khodro as a modern substitute for the Paykan class of cars.
 In 2005, Iran Khodro announced that it had sold the discontinued Paykan's motorcar production line to the Khartoum Transport Company in Sudan, while car-parts production for the Paykan still continues by third-party manufacturers in Iran.

+Bardo

+The Bardo is a coupé utility produced by Iran Khodro from 1969 to 2014, based on the Paykan.

 Legacy

 Despite the vehicle being fully discontinued in 2015, the Paykan still left its mark on the Iranian automotive industry.
-The Peugeot ROA, which is still produced today, shares the Paykan chassis, although its bodyshell is from Peugeot 405.
+The Peugeot ROA, which was in production until 2011, shares the Paykan chassis, although its bodyshell is from Peugeot 405.
 A similar vehicle based on the Paykan chassis is also produced under the IKCO Arisun name, although it is stylistically based on Peugeot 405.

+The PaykanArtCar art project, started in 2021, use a Paykan as a "canvas".